MADISON COUNTY CHURCHES

 Jefferson Township

 Jefferson United Brethren Church - Like the Catholics in Lee Township and the Quakers in Madison Township, a concentration of one denomination occurred in Jefferson Township, the United Brethren.
 They came in the 1850s and were so numerous that at one time, three United Brethren churches stood in Jefferson Township.
-The strongest and longest lasting was Union Chapel, also known as Shambaugh Chapel.
-Jefferson United Brethren church was located in the southeast part of the Township.
+The strongest and longest lasting was Union Chapel, also known as Shambaugh Chapel, in section 1.5 Jefferson United Brethren church was located in the southeast part of the Township.
 It still existed in 1915 but eventually failed.
 The fate of the building is unknown.3

 North River United Brethren Church - Like the Catholics in Lee Township and the Quakers in Madison Township, a concentration of one denomination occurred in Jefferson Township, the United Brethren.
 They came in the 1850s and were so numerous that at one time, three United Brethren churches stood in Jefferson Township.
 The strongest and longest lasting was Union Chapel, also known as Shambaugh Chapel.
 North River United Brethren church was located in the Brittain neighborhood which would be the southwest corner of the township.
 The North River Church closed in 1954.
 The fate of the building is unknown.3